 HOW DO I GET NALOXONE?

 Family members and friends can access this medication by obtaining a prescription from their family doctor or by using the standing order (a prescription written for the general public, rather than specifically for an individual) issued by Rachel Levine, M.D., PA Physician General.
-The standing order is kept on file at many pharmacies, or may be downloaded at either of the following websites:
+The standing order is kept on file at many pharmacies, or may be downloaded here.

 Naloxone prescriptions can be filled at most pharmacies.
 Although the medication may not be available for same day pick up, it can often be ordered and available within a day or two.

 Two of the most common ways that naloxone is administered are intranasal (nasal spray) and the auto-injector.
 Please note, not all pharmacies stock both forms and insurance coverage may vary depending on the type of medication being purchased and each individual insurance plan.
 Check your insurance prescription formulary or call your benefits manager to determine if the medication is covered by your particular plan or if your purchase of the medication will be an out-of-pocket cost.

 - FDA approved naloxone nasal spray supplied as a single 4 mg dose of naloxone hydrochloride in a 0.1 ml nasal spray device.
 The device requires no assembly, so no specialized training is required to administer the dose.
 Non-medically trained individuals can administer this device.
 Do not prime or test the device prior to administration as this is not necessary.
 The device only delivers a single nasal spray dose of naloxone hydrochloride.

 - Generic non-FDA approved form with two easily assembled pieces: a prefilled medication tube and an atomization device which is sold separately.
 The nasal piece may not be stocked at your local pharmacy; however, they may assist in ordering it.
 Additionally, the nasal atomization device can be ordered from a number of medical supply companies without a prescription.